kashmir54/kashmir54.github.io/_flipper/wifi/index.md

 <div class="warning">

+<b>WARNING:</b> This tutorial is valid for Marauder v0.10.7 or before, version v0.11.0 requires tricky configurations that won't be explained in this page.
+If you already have marauder firmware, use the [update from micro SD card](#flashing-marauder-on-voyagerrf-using-micro-sd-card) option, it will be painless.
+If you installed evilportal or other firmware and you don't have the possibility to update from the micro sd card, I suggest you install this v0.10.0 version and then update from the sd card.

-<b>WARNING:</b> If you are going to flash the VoyagerRF's ESP32 or connect its USBC to your computer or to a power source, make sure to unplug the VoyagerRF from your flipper in order to avoid malfunctions or data corruption on your Flipper's micro SD card.
+If you are going to flash the VoyagerRF's ESP32 or connect its USBC to your computer or to a power source, make sure to unplug the VoyagerRF from your flipper in order to avoid malfunctions or data corruption on your Flipper's micro SD card.

 </div>